Sugar Skulls name Dixie Wooten new head coach/general manager

-Tucson indoor football team has a new leader, in Dixie Wooten, who was named as the organization’s new head coach and general manager for the 2020 season.
+Tucson’s indoor football team has a new leader in Dixie Wooten, who was named as the organization’s new head coach and general manager for the 2020 season.
 Wooten was twice-named the Indoor Football League Coach of the Year, and won the 2018 IFL championship.

 Wooten had a 36-8 regular season record in three seasons as head coach of the Iowa Barnstormers.
-His teams reached the playoffs all three years, winning the 2018 United Bowl championship.
+His team reached the playoffs all three years, winning the 2018 United Bowl championship.
 It was the first league championship in Barnstormers franchise history.
-Wooten was named IFL Coach of the Year in the 2017 and 2018 seasons.

 The Sugar Skulls finished the 2019 regular season with a 7-7 record and were the first expansion franchise to make the playoffs in IFL history.
 Tucson clinched the playoff berth with a 55-50 victory over the Quad City Steamwheelers in the last game of the regular season at Tucson Arena.
 The Sugar Skulls lost to Sioux Falls, 50-47, in the first round of the playoffs.